-- Proposal 1 Election of our two nominees for Class I directors.
-The two nominees receiving the most "FOR" votes (among votes properly cast in person or by proxy) will be elected. - Proposal 2 Approval of the amendment and restatement of the 2015 Plan.
+- Proposal 1 Election of our two nominees for Class II directors.
+The two nominees receiving the most "FOR" votes (among votes properly cast in person or by proxy) will be elected. - Proposal 2 Approval of an amendment and restatement of the 2015 Plan.
 This proposal must receive a "FOR" vote from the holders of a majority of the voting power present and entitled to vote either in person or by proxy on the proposal.
-If you "ABSTAIN" from voting, it will have the same effect as an "AGAINST" vote. - Proposal 3 Advisory vote on the approval of executive compensation.
-Proposal 3 is an advisory vote; however, the Compensation Committee of the Company and the Board will consider the voting results on this proposal. - Proposal 4 Ratification of the selection of EisnerAmper LLP as the independent registered public accounting firm for the Company for our fiscal year ending December 31, 2016.
+If you "ABSTAIN" from voting, it will have the same effect as an "AGAINST" vote. - Proposal 3 Advisory vote on the approval of Named Executive Officer compensation.
+Proposal 3 is an advisory vote; however, the Compensation Committee of the Company and the Board will consider the voting results on this proposal. - Proposal 4 Advisory vote to recommend whether a non-binding stockholder vote to approve the compensation of the Company's Named Executive Officers should occur every, one, two or three years.
+Proposal 4 is an advisory vote; however, the Compensation Committee of the Company and the Board will consider the frequency vote that receives the greatest number of votes cast by the holders of the Company's common stock represented and voting at the Annual Meeting as the advisory vote of stockholders on the frequency of approval of the compensation of the Company's Named Executive Officers. - Proposal 5 Ratification of the selection of EisnerAmper LLP as the independent registered public accounting firm for the Company for our fiscal year ending December 31, 2017.
 This proposal must receive a "FOR" vote from the holders of a majority of the voting power present and entitled to vote either in person or by proxy on the proposal.
 If you "ABSTAIN" from voting, it will have the same effect as an "AGAINST" vote.

 What is the effect of Abstentions?
-Abstentions are counted as shares that are present and entitled to vote for the purposes of determining the presence of a quorum and as votes "AGAINST" for purposes of determining the approval of any matter submitted to the stockholders for a vote.
+Abstentions are counted as shares that are present and entitled to vote for the purposes of determining the presence of a quorum and as votes "AGAINST" for purposes of determining the approval of proposals 2 and 5 submitted to the stockholders for a vote.
+Abstentions with respect to proposals 3 and 4 will have no effect on the vote's outcome.